wppconnect-team/libsignal-protocol/README.md

   const signedPreKey = await KeyHelper.generateSignedPreKey(identityKeyPair, signedPreKeyId)
   store.storeSignedPreKey(signedPreKeyId, signedPreKey.keyPair)

-  // Now we register this with the server or other directory so all users can see them.
+  // Now register this with the server or directory so all users can see them.
-  // You might implement your directory differently, this is not part of the SDK.
+  // Implement your directory as needed.

   const publicSignedPreKey: SignedPublicPreKeyType = {
     keyId: signedPreKeyId,